 Deciding on the right subscription pricing strategy for your company is a process that takes time and thorough research.
-It’s not enough to rely on the billing models your closest competitors are using, as they may not be profitable for your business.
+It’s not enough to rely on the SaaS billing models your closest competitors are using, as they may not be profitable for your business.

-Valuing a product is a tricky process that companies have struggled with since the beginning of commerce.
+Pricing a product is a tricky process that companies have struggled with since the beginning of commerce.
 Subscription billing only adds to the task’s complexity as customer acquisition costs can be high and forecasting future profits may not be possible.

 Although it can be hard to land on a strategy, the pros of recurring billing make it an inevitable avenue for many companies.
 Subscription billing encourages customers to build a relationship with your brand that will span years.
 If your billing strategy is successful, you can rely on a steady stream of predictable recurring revenue.